benfrancis/webthings-documentation/gateway-user-guide.md

 ## IV.
 Rules: Automate Your Home

-Now that your Mozilla WebThings Gateway is set up and your smart things are connected, you can start automating your home for your convenience by creating 'Rules'.
+Now that your WebThings Gateway is set up and your smart things are connected, you can start automating your home for your convenience by creating 'Rules'.
 Practice creating a rule by following the next few steps.

 ### Create a Rule